So, to answer some of these questions, below are a few of my favorite recommendations...

 Appreciating God’s Art

-God’s art is all around us — whether looking at nature, pets or even ourselves.
+God’s art is all around us — whether looking at nature, pets, or even ourselves.
 Fortunately, the amazing details He designed are things we can appreciate (and praise Him for) every day of our lives.
-One great way to see His work more fully is by visiting local parks to feel the sun, hear the birds and smell the flowers.
-However, sometimes we want to learn more or see more than just what is in our small corner of the world.
-Over the years, the photography of Ric Ergenbright, a Christian photographer, has greatly inspired me.
-Furthermore, as mentioned in The Master and His Apprentices, the Grand Canyon played a pivotal role in my development of a Christian worldview and I therefore also recommend Vail’s Grand Canyon: A Different View.
+One great way to see His work more fully is by visiting local, state, and national parks.
+However, sometimes we want to see more than just what is in our small corner of the world.
+Over the years, the international photography of Christian photographer Ric Ergenbright has greatly inspired me.
+Furthermore, as mentioned in The Master and His Apprentices, the Grand Canyon played a pivotal role in my development of a Christian worldview.
+Therefore, I also recommend Vail’s Grand Canyon: A Different View.